-Aura is a series of sensory disturbances that happen shortly before a migraine attack.
-These disturbances range from seeing sparks, bright dots, and zig zags to tingling on one side of the body or an inability to speak clearly, and usually last 20-60 minutes.
-Aura is of particular interest to doctors and researchers as it doesn’t affect every person with migraine, and it generally doesn’t occur during every migraine attack.
+Aura is a series of sensory disturbances or disruptions to language that usually happen shortly before a migraine attack.
+These disturbances range from seeing sparks, bright dots, and zig zags to tingling on one side of the body or an inability to speak clearly.
+This period usually lasts 5-60 minutes, and the specific symptoms of aura often change and evolve during that time.
+Migraine aura is of particular interest to doctors and researchers, as it doesn’t affect every person with migraine and it generally doesn’t occur during every migraine attack.

-Because of the varying levels of sensory changes, aura can be alarming to experience, which is why being able to determine what type of headache you have can help to understand your symptoms and the progression of an attack.
-It can also be invaluable information to share with your doctor.
-The types of migraine known to have an aura stage are:
+Because of the varying types and intensity levels of sensory changes that may be involved, migraine aura can be alarming to experience.
+Determining what type of migraine you have can help you better understand what symptoms—including aura—to expect throughout the progression of an attack.
+This can also be invaluable information to share with your doctor.

 - Migraine with brainstem aura

 - Retinal migraine

 What Are the Symptoms of Migraine Aura?

 People who are in the aura phase of migraine may experience a range of symptoms, including:

 - Vision Disturbances – Seeing spots, flashes, zig zags, stars, or even losing sight for short periods of time.
 (Of those who experience migraine with aura, about 90% will experience visual aura.)

 - Sensory Changes – Feeling tingling or numbness in the face, body, hands, and fingers.